cmaugustine/cmaugustine.github.io/content/blog/posts/blog_1.md

 ## Expectations

 This blog is for learning, and I've got a lot to do.
 In writing this I expect to publish some incorrect information, so please, if you see something wrong, lets talk about it.
-You can shoot me an email at [augu.christopher@gmail.com].
+You can shoot me an email at [augu.christopher@gmail.com](augu.christopher@gmail.com) and my Github page is [@cmaugustine](https://github.com/cmaugustine).
 Blog updates will be sporadic, based off how swamped my school schedule is.
 Thanks for reading!